FridayMarch26th/FridayMarch26th.github.io/_pages/flip.md

 Hit the foam tab for the main things that drive the look.

 Constraint stiffness for nicer shapes without flyaway particles.

+Erosion - nice die away.
+Repelant - Juri doesn't like that.
+Adhesion project to asurface.